- Hatch Patterns Overview

 Editing Hatch Patterns

 After testing each hatch pattern with a number of different scales, we made a determination of which scale seemed the most appropriate for usage on site plans.
 We set this scale as the default hatch scale.
-However, we also allow you to change the scale of our default hatches.
+We've also applied a default rotation (i.e., the angle at which a pattern will be viewed when placed in a drawing) and even a default layer for each of our hatch patterns to be placed on.
+However, you can easily make changes to any or all of these settings.

 Always test the output of any adjusted hatch pattern in Paper Space.
 The system will automatically scale the pattern appropriately for Model Space.
 Remember: When you change a hatch pattern's scale, you're changing it for all future use by the whole office.
 Be careful!